Square-Six/SquareSix.Core/README.md

 ## Setup

-- In your App.Xaml.cs class, add the following line of code.
+- In your App.cs class, add the following line of code.
 ```
 SquareSixCore.Init();
 ```